schollz/croc/testing_data/README.md

 # How does it work?

 *croc* is similar to [magic-wormhole](https://github.com/warner/magic-wormhole#design) in spirit and design.
 Like *magic-wormhole*, *croc* generates a code phrase for you to share with your friend which allows secure end-to-end transfering of files and folders through a intermediary relay that  connects the TCP ports between the two computers.
-The standard relay is on a public IP address (default `cowyo.com`), but before transmitting the file the two instances of *croc* send out UDP broadcasts to determine if they are both on the local network, and use a local relay instead of the cloud relay in the case that they are both local.

-The code phrase for transfering files is just three words which are 16 random bits that are [menemonic encoded](http://web.archive.org/web/20101031205747/http://www.tothink.com/mnemonic/).
-This code phrase is hashed using sha256 and sent to the relay which maps that hashed code phrase to that connection.
-When the relay finds a matching code phrase hash for both the receiver and the sender (i.e. they both have the same code phrase), then the sender transmits the encrypted metadata to the receiver through the relay.
+In *croc*, code phrase is 16 random bits that are [menemonic encoded](http://web.archive.org/web/20101031205747/http://www.tothink.com/mnemonic/).
+This code phrase is hashed using sha256 and sent to a relay which maps that key to that connection.
+When the relay finds a matching key for both the receiver and the sender (i.e. they both have the same code phrase), then the sender transmits the encrypted metadata to the receiver through the relay.
 Then the receiver decrypts and reviews the metadata (file name, size), and chooses whether to consent to the transfer.

 After the receiver consents to the transfer, the sender transmits encrypted data through the relay.
 The relay setups up [Go channels](https://golang.org/doc/effective_go.html?h=chan#channels) for each connection which pipes all the data incoming from that sender's connection out to the receiver's connection.
 After the transmission the channels are destroyed and all the connection and meta data information is wiped from the relay server.
 The encrypted file data never is stored on the relay.

 **Encryption**

-Encryption uses AES-256 with a pbkdf2 derived key (see [RFC2898](http://www.ietf.org/rfc/rfc2898.txt)) where the code phrase shared between the sender and receiver is used as the passphrase.
+Encryption uses pbkdf2 (see [RFC2898](http://www.ietf.org/rfc/rfc2898.txt)) where the code phrase shared between the sender and receiver is used as the passphrase.
 For each of the two encrypted data blocks (metadata stored on relay server, and file data transmitted), a random 8-byte salt is used and a IV is generated according to [NIST Recommendation for Block ciphers, Section 8.2](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf).

 **Decryption**